gturi/nca/README.md

 <br/>

-A command line utility to manage cross platform command aliases.
+A command line utility to define cross platform commands and aliases.

 ## Table of Contents